 - Doing this makes sure you have considered the trade setup and know how the price has moved after prior similar trade setups, or how much the price is moving recently and overall.
 If you don’t have evidence the trade setup works, don’t trade.

 - Knowing how long a trade lasts helps you stick to your trading plan.
-If recent swing trades in a stock typically took two weeks (give or take a few days) to reach the profit target, you don’t need to fret over the daily movements.
-It will take about two weeks for the trade to play out.
+If you have a target of 20% and it has been taking the stock about 2-3 weeks to move 20% (give or take a few days), you don’t need to fret over the daily movements.
+It will take about two-three weeks for the trade to play out.

 - While you are looking at how long a trade typically takes to play out, also note how the price typically moves on the path to the target.
 This can also help ease the mind.
 Note what you can expect during the trade.
 Pullbacks and fake-out moves may be common.
 Note that they happened, but that more often than not the trade setup still produced a profit over many trades (if it didn’t, why are you trading it?).
 The more prepared you are for what to expect during a trade the better.